yext/answers-wordpress/readme.txt

 4. Activate the Yext Answers Site Search plugin.

 ### After Installation
-To configure Answers on your Wordpress site, click "Settings" and select "Yext Answers".
+To configure Answers on your Wordpress site, click "Settings" and select "Yext Answers Site Search".
 Fill out the following attributes on the Settings page:
 * `API Key`
 * `Experience Key`
 * `Business ID`